-Any member of the PDHPE faculty, careers adviser, community members employed in related industries.
+Any member of the PDHPE faculty

 Is there any theory work to be studied?
 Yes, there are equal hours dedicated to theory and practical work.
-For example, in the Sports Coaching unit the students learn how to coach a session, and then they physically coach a class.
+For example, in the Sports Coaching unit the students learn how to coach a session, and then they physically coach a class